 You may best recognize me as a two-time Olympian in the sport of track & field.
-Well, I’m currently transitioning from competitive sport and I’m excited to share my experience and knowledge, now as a coach and mentor!
+Now, as a coach and performance consultant, I am excited to share my experiences and knowledge from a decade of competing on the World stage.

 – Jessica Zelinka